ezEngine/docs-src/pages/docs/physics/special/physx-rope-component.md

 Ropes can be attached to walls as decorative elements (cables, wires), or they can even be attached to [dynamic physics objects](../actors/physx-dynamic-actor-component.md) to link them together.
 This can be used as a gameplay feature.

-If all you need is a decorative rope, that doesn't react to physical stimuli (except [wind (TODO)](../../effects/wind.md)), prefer to use a [fake rope component](../../effects/fake-rope-component.md), as that has a much lower performance overhead.
+If all you need is a decorative rope, that doesn't react to physical stimuli (except [wind](../../effects/wind.md)), prefer to use a [fake rope component](../../effects/fake-rope-component.md), as that has a much lower performance overhead.

 ## Setting Up a Rope